-- Submit an Annual Report each year detailing their progress on their Continuous Improvement Plan - Engage in ongoing self-evaluation from valid data collection and stakeholder communication. - Report substantive changes.
+- Submit the FCCPSA's Annual Report detailing their progress on their Continuous Improvement Plan - Engage in ongoing self-evaluation from valid data collection and stakeholder communication. - Report substantive changes.

-Note: Accredited Early Childhood Program Child Care Facilities must appropriately refer to their participation in the accreditation program and report their status correctly and ethically, throughout the process.
+Note A: Accredited Early Childhood Program Child Care Facilities must appropriately refer to their participation in the accreditation program and report their status correctly and ethically, throughout the process.
 Any misrepresentation by an institution will result in the removing of the program from the accreditation process, loss of membership and forfeiture of any funds paid.